celebrity

 December 23: A new lawsuit from a former employee.

-Phillip Pines, a former employee of Diddy, has filed a lawsuit against the rapper.
-In the suit, he claims Diddy treated him "like an animal playing fetch in order to prove his loyalty."
+Phillip Pines, a former employee of Combs, filed a lawsuit against the rapper.
+In the suit, he claims Combs treated him "like an animal playing fetch in order to prove his loyalty."

-Pines, who says he was given the title of senior executive assistant, has also alleged he was asked to set up and clean up for Diddy's "Wild King Nights".
+Pines, who says he was given the title of senior executive assistant, has also alleged he was asked to set up and clean up for Combs' 'Wild King Nights'.

 Variety, who obtained a copy of the complaint, stated the suit alleges Pines was expected to provide "red lights, ice buckets, alcohol, marijuana joints, honey packs for male libido, baby oil, astro glide, towels, illegal drugs and power banger sex machines" for the parties.